Azure/feast-azure/provider/tutorial/README.md

 The ARM template will not only deploy the infrastructure but it will also:

-- automatically clone this repository to your compute instance
 - install the feast azure provider on the compute instance
 - set the Registry Blob path, Dedicated SQL Pool and Redis cache connection strings in the Azure ML default Keyvault.